 - Iraq and Afghanistan Service Grant.
 Students who lost one or both parents in Iraq or Afghanistan post-9/11 are awarded this grant.
 The grant money is $5,717 per year, which is disbursed in minor divisions throughout the year from Oct 1, 2018, to Oct 1, 2019.

 State governments also offer a lot of college grants.
 Students can use state grants to cover their college tuition and boarding expenses.
 The residents who attend in-state schools often get these grants from the state.

-The school's financial aid office can be an excellent resource for grants, scholarships, and aids.
+The school's financial aid office can be an excellent resource for grants, scholarships, and aid.
 The gifts offered by colleges or universities may be awarded based on need or merit.
-These grants are an encouraging gesture to continue study and research in specific fields and not let the talent go wasted.
+These grants are an encouraging gesture to continue studying and researching in specific fields and not let the talent go wasted.